zuavra/nginx-ip-whitelister/README.md

 * `x-nipw-key`: Define an authentication key.
 * `x-nipw-key-isolation`: Value can be *"enabled" (default)* or "disabled" (case-insensitive).
 This header is only processed once (duplicates are ignored).
 When key isolation is enabled it prevents keys from being used by multiple IPs at the same time; once an IP has been whitelisted the key it used can't be used again until the IP exits the whitelist.
-* `x-nipw-netmask-allow`: Define one or more IP network masks to allow.
-An IP that doesn't match any of these masks will be rejected.
+* `x-nipw-netmask-allow`: Define an IP network mask to allow.
+An IP that doesn't match any of the allow masks will be rejected.
-* `x-nipw-netmask-deny`: Define one or more IP network masks to deny.
-An IP that matches any of these masks will be rejected.
-These headers will be ignored if any `-netmask-allow` headers are defined.
+* `x-nipw-netmask-deny`: Define an IP network masks to deny.
+An IP that matches any of the deny masks will be rejected.
+These headers will be ignored if any `-netmask-allow` header is defined.
-* `x-nipw-geoip-allow`: Define one or more two-letter ISO-3166-1 country codes to allow.
-An IP that doesn't match any of these countries will be rejected.
+* `x-nipw-geoip-allow`: Specify a two-letter ISO-3166-1 country code to allow.
+An IP that doesn't match any allow countries will be rejected.
 Private IPs always pass this check.
-* `x-nipw-geoip-deny`: Define one or more two-letter ISO-3166-1 country codes to deny.
-An IP that matches any of these countries will be rejected.
+* `x-nipw-geoip-deny`: Define a two-letter ISO-3166-1 country code to deny.
+An IP that matches any of the deny countries will be rejected.
 Private IPs always pass this check.
 These headers will be ignored if any `-geoip-allow` header is defined.
-* `x-nipw-totp`: Define one or more TOTP secrets.
+* `x-nipw-totp`: Define a TOTP secret.
 If any `-totp` header is defined, the visitor will have to append a valid TOTP code matching one of the secrets to the URL key, separated by a colon: `/?ACCESS-KEY:TOTP-CODE`.
 If none of the secrets have been matched the request will be rejected.

 > Please understand that GeoIP matching is far from perfect.
-This project uses a "lite" GeoIP database which is not super-accurate, but even exhaustive databases can make mistakes.
+This project uses a "lite" GeoIP database which is not super-accurate, but even the larger databases can make mistakes.
 Accept the fact that occasionally you will end up blocking (or allowing) an IP that shouldn't be.

 ## 8. Validation logic